 Some may also consider the Pocophone’s use of Xiaomi’s MIUI to be a downside.
 If you’re unfamiliar, suffice it to say, don’t expect the traditional Android experience on the Pocophone F1.
 Unlike many devices on this list though, the Pocophone F1 has received the update to Android Pie, which is a plus.

 Why it’s the best affordable Android phone you can buy:

 The Xiaomi Pocophone F1 is optimized for those who want a high-powered phone but don’t have a flagship budget.
 Coming in at prices that translate to about $300 in the US, the Xiaomi Pocophone F1 is an obvious choice for many enthusiasts in the European market, including the UK.

 Unfortunately, the Pocophone F1 is entirely unavailable in North America, and has little-to-no support for the cell bands used by US carriers.
 This means you shouldn’t even attempt to import it, as it outright will not work.

 Where to buy Xiaomi Pocophone F1:

 Where you can buy the Xiaomi Pocophone F1 and how much it will cost varies from country to country.
 The official Pocophone website has a proper list of where to buy the phone depending on your country.

-Despite not working properly, you can still pick it up on Amazon in the US for under $350 if you just want something for WiFi-only use.
+Despite not working properly, you can still pick it up on Amazon in the US for just over $300 if you just want something for WiFi-only use.